Polenta Five Ways – Pressure Cooker Recipe & Technique with Variations

 - Fill the pressure cooker with liquid and bring it to a boil on a high flame and add the salt.

-- Transfer to individual dishes, or pour out on a wooden cutting board or follow one of the methods suggested above.
+- Stir vigorously and transfer to individual dishes, or pour out on a wooden cutting board or follow one of the methods suggested above.

 - After removing as much polenta as possible, immediately pour 1 cup of white vinegar in the still-warm pan and fill with as much hot water from the sink as you need to cover the remaining polenta that will be stuck to the bottom.